 A couple of years ago on a flight from JFK, a Korean Air flight attendant made the mistake of serving a pre-departure beverage in first class with nuts in a package.
-The head of in-flight service (who also happened to be the daughter of the Chairman of the airline) was on the flight, and she made the captain taxi back to the gate to have the offending attendant removed.
+The head of in-flight service (who also happened to be the daughter of the Chairman of the airline) was on the flight.
+She made the captain taxi back to the gate to have the offending attendant removed.
 It made headlines in South Korea.

 The menus for the flight had been provided before takeoff.

 Since our departure was at 12:20, the first and most elaborate meal of the flight was lunch.
 The flight attendants began lunch service about one hour after take off.

 Of the three options, I chose the beef tenderloin for the main course.
 Korean Air has won awards for its Bibimbap, which I’ve had in coach and business class previously.
 The business class version was almost identical to coach, so I wasn’t going to “waste” my first class choice on this simple but tasty Korean dish.
 I’ve also had the beef and sea bass on Korean Air.
 Both had been excellent.